103 Energy Management with IoT

 What is IoT?

 The Internet of Things (IoT) is a network of interconnected devices that exchange data with each other over the Internet.
 These devices range from everyday household items to industrial machinery.
-IoT devices can monitor, control, and optimize energy use in real-time.
+IoT devices can track, control, and improve energy use in real-time.

 How does IoT work?

 Different Sensors are embedded in IoT devices.
-They collect data from their surroundings, such as temperature and humidity.
+They collect data from their surroundings, like temperature and humidity.
 The collected data is transmitted to a cloud infrastructure or local server.
-There are various connectivity options, such as Wi-Fi, Bluetooth, cellular networks, or dedicated IoT protocols like Zigbee or LoRaWAN.
+There are various connectivity options, for example Wi-Fi, Bluetooth, cellular networks, or dedicated IoT protocols like Zigbee or LoRaWAN.

 How IoT Works?

 We extract meaningful information from this data.
-Based on the analysis, actions are taken either automatically by the system or manually by the user.
-Users can interact with the system via applications to make adjustments and receive notifications.
+Based on the analysis, actions are taken either automatically by it or manually by the user.
+Users can interact with applications to make adjustments and get notifications.

 Real-World Examples of IoT